ImgBotApp/InternetNL/detail/conn/ipv6/resolver-conn/verdict/bad_en.md

-Your DNS resolver is *not* able to query name servers over IPv6.
+Your DNS resolver is *not* able to query authoritative name servers over IPv6.